 SolSmart recognizes communities that make it faster, easier, and more affordable for homes and businesses to go solar.

-Designees must meet requirements across the eight categories of the SolSmart critera.
-To be considered for all levels of designation, communities must meet the overall program prerequisites and points requirements in the two foundational categories: 1) Permitting and 2) Planning, Zoning and Development Regulations.
+Designees must meet requirements across the five categories of the SolSmart criteria.
+To be considered for all levels of designation, communities must meet the overall program prerequisites and points requirements in the two foundational categories: 1) Permitting and Inspection and 2) Planning and Zoning.
 These prerequisites require communities to create and post a permit checklist online, and conduct a review and develop a memo on existing barriers to solar in the zoning code.

 Communities must then earn points by taking actions across special focus categories of their choice, which also encourage solar cost reductions.
-These categories include: Inspection; Construction Codes; Solar Rights; Utility Engagement; Community Engagement; and Market Development and Finance.
+These categories include: Government Operations, Community Engagement, Market Development.
 Points reward actions taken to reduce soft costs, and point values are related to the level of difficulty and effect the actions have on improving the local solar market.
 Special Awards are available for communities that have made significant achievements in any of these categories.
 Communities can submit ideas for additional qualifying actions, which are not listed under the existing designation criteria, to receive innovation points.
 These innovative actions will be eligible for credit as determined by a panel of experts and may be showcased on the SolSmart website.

 To qualify for SolSmart Bronze designation, a community must meet the overall program prerequisites.
-Communities must earn 20 points each in the Permitting and Planning, Zoning, and Development Regulations categories and achieve an additional 20 points across all remaining categories (for a total of 60 points).
+Communities must earn 20 points each in the 1) Permitting and Inspection and 2) Planning and Zoning categories and achieve an additional 20 points across all remaining categories (for a total of 60 points).

 To qualify for SolSmart Silver, a community must first achieve the requirements for SolSmart Bronze.
-The community then must meet additional prerequisites in 1) Planning, Zoning and Development Regulations and 2) Inspection, and earn 100 points total (i.e., 40 points beyond the Bronze level) across all categories.
+The community then must meet additional prerequisites in 1) Permitting and Inspection and 2) Planning and Zoning and earn 100 points total (i.e., 40 points beyond the Bronze level) across all categories.